Click Tabs to View Guidance by Letter

 double Dutch: Popular Black children’s jump rope game in which two turners swing two ropes simultaneously in a crisscross pattern for the person jumping.

-down low, DL: Slang for men who have sex with other men but do not classify themselves as gay or bisexual.
+down low, DL: Slang for men who have sex with other men but do not necessarily classify themselves as gay or bisexual.
 These men have relationships with women but also have sex with men secretly.
-If an acronym is used in quotes or copy, define what it means.
+People usually won’t describe themselves as DL or down low, so use only in quotations or broad references.

 dozens, the: Form of verbal play in which participants exchange taunts and insults.